cph-tum/bertha/docs/TUTORIAL.md

    do so, you will have to select an appropriate license for your project.
    Adapt the `LICENSE` file accordingly.

+ - Adapt the `CODE_OF_CONDUCT.md` file as desired.
+Make sure to insert the contact information of the project team or maintainer.

  - Set up the distribution via conda.

 ## Implementation stage